-Join Elizabeth Marsten for an in-depth discussion in this video Creating a Google Shopping campaign in AdWords, part of Google Shopping and PLA Fundamentals.
+Join Elizabeth Marsten for an in-depth discussion in this video Creating a Google Shopping campaign in AdWords, part of Google Shopping and PLA Essential Training.

 Once you're set up with Merchant Center and your product feed, it's time to open up AdWords and start creating Google Shopping Campaigns.
 In AdWords you have a couple of options when it comes to Google Shopping Campaigns.
 You can have one that houses all of the ad groups and auto-targets or you can have a couple of shopping campaigns.
 It all depends on how much volume in clicks you're anticipating, the range of products you're offering, both in type and price range, and if you need to segment by geography or not.
 I recommend starting with one shopping campaign.
 I'm going to walk you through how to create a new Google shopping campaign, and for further advice on whether or not you need more than one Google shopping campaign check out the video later in this course on optimizing your product listing ads.